 3. For our 4-year-old: Ben and Jerry’s

-*Update: La Rosa Vintage Boutique closed its doors last year, but there’s still Held Over, its sister second-hand shop down the street.
+*Update: La Rosa Vintage Boutique has since closed its doors, but there’s still Held Over, its sister second-hand shop down the street.

 Go: There’s a lot more to do and see in The Haight.
 Hobson’s Choice is a good bar to start at with Happy Hour from 5-7pm.
 The vintage shops abound; go crazy.
 On Sundays, check out Hippie Hill on the west end of the street in Golden Gate Park.
 On that expanse of lawn, you’ll find every San Francisco type in one space.
 Jump into a dance or hacky sack circle, toss down a picnic blanket, or find a game of Ultimate Frisbee.